pshekoff/EPAM-JavaIntroOnline-Tasks/README.md

-# EPAM-JavaIntroductionOnline-Tasks
-My own solutions for the tasks in online course "Introduction to Java" provided by EPAM company.
+# My own solutions for the tasks in online course "Introduction to Java" provided by EPAM company.

 Course sections:
   1. Basics of software code development: